zw231212/aw2sql/README.md

       (3)DBI
       (4)Data-ShowTable
       (5)DBD-mysql
+      (6)YAML::XS(可以使用cpan intsall YAML:XS来安装)
       at this version,tested on :DBI-1.601.tar.gz、Data-ShowTable-3.3.tar.gz、DBD-mysql-3.0007_1.tar.gz

     1st: Copy aw2sql.pl script to the awstats directory （not necessary）

-    2nd: Edit aw2sql.pl and change the values of:
+    2nd: Edit aw2sql.pl and change the values of: （changed，you could config these param in file:conf/aw2sql-conf.yml）
           $DataDir   => Directory where you store the awstats temp files
           $dbuser    => You must select a username
           $dbpass    => You must select a password